 Posts with images and videos are visually appealing content and always draw attention.
 They get a lot of engagement and are a great way to boost brand awareness on social media.

 The catch, however, is that you should ensure that whatever you post is relevant to your brand and useful to your audience.
+An amazing idea could be to embed QR codes (which can be created using a secure QR code generator) in the image itself for platforms that do not allow links in the caption of the post.

 19. Talk About Your Community-Centered Activities